 Ever since sellers started selling through Amazon FBA and earning the lives they know they deserve, they’ve wanted to learn how to accurately predict the future profits.
 After all, what’s better than an investment or business where you know almost down to the penny how much you will earn?
-And thanks to applications like the Jungle Scout Chrome Extension and Jungle Scout Web App, tens of thousands of Amazon FBA sellers have done just that.
+And thanks to applications like Jungle Scout and Extension, tens of thousands of Amazon FBA sellers have done just that.
 However, one major cost estimation has long been a mystery: Amazon PPC costs.

 In this article, I’m going to teach you how to estimate your Amazon PPC costs using a fast and simple trick called the 2.5 Rule.
 This Rule will not only help you predict what your future Amazon PPC costs will be, but it will also give you an edge on your competition and potentially double your profits.